Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             },
             //BASE portrait ghost data.
         },
+        boolossus:{ //Save format for boolossus.
-        boolossus:{ //Boolossus' data; speed is treated differently for him, flee_speed doesn't exist. speed:70, //The sum of all split Boos' speed.
+            speed:70, //The sum of all split Boos' speed.
 The more Boos, the slower.
-The value represents the speed a single split boo would have if Boolossus popped with a current health of 1. merged_speed:30, //The speed the merged Boolossus form has.
+The value represents the speed a single split boo would have if Boolossus popped with a current health of 1. merged_speed:30, //The speed the merged Boolossus form has. max_health:X, //The max health.
-            //Other portrait ghost data.
+            //BASE portrait ghost data.
-        }
+            //See also HP-having ghost data below, except flee_speed }
     },
     boos:[
         {
+            name:{ //The boo ID.
+                namespace:"luigis_mansion", //The namespace of the boo.
-            name:"<name>", //The name of this Boo.
+                id:"boo_b_hatch" //The ID of the boo.
+            },
-            room:X, //The room number this Boo is in. trap_found:0b, //Whether or not the trap from this Boo has been found before.
+            room:X, //The room number this Boo is in. trap_found:0b, //Whether or not the trap from this Boo has been found before. message:1, //Which message this boo shows upon spawning next time. can_attack:1b, //Whether or not this boo can use the dash attack.
+Dash attack always gets enabled in a room from which a boo cannot warp away.
             //See also HP-having ghost data below, all fields except flee_speed and vanish_time.
         }
     ],
     ghosts:{ //Normal ghost variables.
-        <HP-having ghost>:{ //A ghost with HP (eg a gold ghost).
+        <HP-having ghost>:{ //A ghost with HP (for example a gold ghost).
             health:X, //Health at spawn.
             loot:{ //Loot this ghost drops upon defeat. drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
 Default = 0b.